Maternal and Child Health in Bangladesh

 Income poverty and household food insecurity are two of the fundamental predictors of child health.
 The infectious environment that children are exposed to and, consequently, their risk of contracting diseases, are determined by water, sanitation, and health services.
 Disease and infection are harmful to children’s health and should be regarded as a contributing cause of child mortality [Table 1].
 It is also well recognized that a lack of certain essential micronutrients, which are necessary for a child’s physical and mental development, is frequently linked to undernutrition in children.
 Iron, zinc, iodine, and vitamin A are the main micronutrients.

-Maternal health status in Bangladesh
+Maternal Health Status in Bangladesh

 Conclusion

-For more information,
+For more information, please contact us.